Table of Contents

-Chronically untreated reflux disease many result in metaplasia of the esophageal epithelium, meaning that the normal multi-layered, nonkeratinizing stratified squamous epithelium is turned into columnar epithelium.
-This epithelium is resistant to stimuli, but is also susceptible to dysplasia, which may in turn become an early stage of cancer.
+Chronically untreated reflux disease many results in metaplasia of the esophageal epithelium, meaning that the normal multi-layered, nonkeratinizing stratified squamous epithelium is turned into columnar epithelium.
+This epithelium is resistant to stimuli, but is also susceptible to dysplasia, which may, in turn, become an early stage of cancer.
 For that reason, Barrett’s esophagus is also called precancerous.

 Normally the esophageal hiatus is constrained by the contraction of the diaphragm during inhalation.
 This ensures that no stomach contents enter the esophagus as a result of the intra-abdominal pressure increase during inhalation.

-Regarding the hiatal hernia, the esophageal hiatus forms a so-called hernial orifice, through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
-The cause of the hiatal hernia is the acquired expansion of the esophageal hiatus.
+Regarding a hiatal hernia, the esophageal hiatus form a so-called hernial orifice, through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
+The cause of a hiatal hernia is the acquired expansion of the esophageal hiatus.

 This is facilitated by the loss of the conjunctive tissue’s elasticity at old age, or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, chronic coughing, etc.